--Inform your PI of hooding ceremony instructions and participation.
+-Inform your mentor of hooding ceremony instructions and participation.

--Provide Morgan Nagatani with your Dissertation Defense information so she can create and distribute your dissertation defense announcement.
+-Provide NGP Administration with your Dissertation Defense information so she can create and distribute your dissertation defense announcement.

 -Make an appointment with Dawn Burke for finalization of paperwork submission and information after dissertation defense.